wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-investigate-incidents/includes/incident-notifications.md

-Microsoft 365 Defender, when it detects a new incident, or if there’s an update on an existing incident, can send an email notification to you and your security team.
+Microsoft 365 Defender, when it creates a new incident or if there’s an update on an existing incident, can send an email notification to you or your security team.
 This email contains:

 - The incident name
 - The severity level
 - The category of incident

-Once you get the notification, you can go directly to the incident and start your investigation right away.
+Once you get the notification, you can go directly to the incident from the email and start your management and investigation right away.

 ## Permissions